 - Take photos or videos of the damage as soon as possible.

 - Know your homeowner’s insurance policy and what it covers.

 - Keep your insurance premiums current—do not be late.

 - Schedule a roof inspection and maintenance annually.

 - Make sure you adhere to the roof warranty.

-All these actions keep you interacting with your roofing contractor on a regular basis.
+All these actions keep you interacting with your roofing contractor regularly.
 The more work your contractor does on your roof, the more they get to know the roofing system.
 This can be a huge benefit when dealing with an insurance adjuster after a disaster.